 A standard car manufacturer’s warranty can help you manage any unexpected repairs for the first three to five years after your purchase.
-After that, however, you’re on your own.
+After that, you’re on your own.

-With that said, we researched the best extended car warranties available on the market based on coverage, price, customer satisfaction, and more to help you find the right one for your needs.
+We researched the best extended car warranties available on the market based on coverage, price, customer satisfaction, and more to help you find the right one for your needs.
 Here are our top picks.

 Best Overall : Endurance

 Unfortunately, Endurance does not offer coverage in California.
 The company also has a consequential loss clause which means your warranty won’t cover insured parts that are damaged by uninsured parts.
 For instance, if an uninsured battery leaks acid onto an insured part, the warranty will not cover the repair of the insured part.